Information, advice and guidance events

 The Reading Outreach team runs a schedule of information, advice and guidance (IAG) sessions each year targeted specifically at those involved in giving HE advice to students in schools and colleges in the UK and overseas.
 As an advisor, you can access this work in a number of ways depending upon whether you are entirely new to the process, want to top up your knowledge of developments in UKHE, or want to know more about admissions/subject developments at the University of Reading.

-We'd be delighted if you and your students could attend our Undergraduate Open Day on Saturday 26th October.
+We'd be delighted if you and your students could attend one of our Undergraduate Open Days for 2014.

-This year we will be running a bespoke programme for Teachers and Advisors, with opportunities to speak with University of Reading staff abd ask questions.
+On Friday 20th June we will be running a bespoke programme for Teachers and Advisors during our open day, with opportunities to speak with University of Reading staff abd ask questions.
 A light buffet/sandwich lunch will be offered to teachers attending with their students.
 All are welcome, however to assist with planning we would ask that you book via the online booking form.
 More information about the Open Day as well as the online booking form can be found here: www.reading.ac.uk/opendays

 If you have any questions about the event please contact Nyola Stewart on +44 (0) 118 378 6586 or email@example.com